 - Yale University's student employment site

-- Yale Undergraduate Career Services to search for term-time or part-time jobs
+- Office of Career Strategy's Symplicity website to search for term-time or part-time jobs

 Please note that as most summer experiences through CIPE are 8-10 weeks long, the opportunity for part-time work (at Yale or elsewhere) before and/or after these experiences is a definite possibility with enough planning and commitment.
 Students might be particularly interested in earning money by working for Commencement and Yale College Reunions in May and June.